Internet of Thinking Or IoT Is Being Used A Lot These Days: Let Us Know How?

 There’s a lot of rethinking about architecture, leveraging micro-services and some other stuff like that.
 It is actually to personalize and customize every solution, the hardware to the software; to the cloud depending on what exactly it is that is happening.
 An example of something like NeuroPace, essentially a small little device, it’s surgically implanted, is self-contained, to monitor, look for signs of the seizure happening and then when it does it sends out pulses to help control them.

-We have been hearing about the shifting, in the balance of power between the cloud and back to the edge, device-level processing.
+We have been hearing about the change in trends or shifts in the balance of power between the cloud and back to the edge, device-level processing.
 It’s all about consumer expectations.
 As things have evolved we are looking for the objects around us to become more and more intelligent giving us instant feedback, and instant gratification.
 And in order to that we need much more advanced compute-power at the edge with these devices and then to communicate back with the enterprise, make sense of the data that is being used and use that to develop new products and services meeting those consumer expectations.
 A lot of companies have to take a hard look at hardware for upgrades.
 There always be more compute-power but we are reaching the limits of some of that.

-So, companies are reinvesting in their infrastructure and look at having software accelerators that will help them reach next level of hardware computer processing.
+So, companies are reinvesting in their infrastructure and look at having software accelerators that will help them reach the next level of hardware computer processing.
 Also being able to provide that instant intelligence that not only customers are demanding, but that a lot of different devices will demand even if you think about autonomous driving cars, or extended reality headsets and more.
 It does mean a whole new level of thinking about partnerships with some companies as the semiconductor industries is poised to form new partnerships because it is simply that most organizations won’t be able to invest very quickly in their own hardware and infrastructure.